iScsc/wiresmash/README.md

 - A simple combat prototype
 - Better jump system
-- Real cinematic system with management of velocity, more forces, ...
+- Real kinematics system with management of velocity, more forces, ...

 ## Launching